ox1111/lab/ios/altstore/pymobiledevice3_iOS17_JIT.md

+# 저자 원본 설명

+JIT can be enabled with iOS 17 on windows, but not easily.

+I DID NOT WRITE THIS!
+All credit goes to naturecodevoid.

+Basically you can enable JIT on iOS 17 with windows if you are willing to go through this process here: https://gist.github.com/nythepegasus/78c4f1474367a0fd4eef4c55a06cf919

+you will need your UDID, which you can get by following the instructions on  https://udid.tech .

 # JIT Using pymobiledevice3
 Some prerequisites for Windows currently is that you need Python and lldb installed somehow.
 In this small guide, I will use scoop, but you can use whatever you like to get the binaries necessary.